phorton1/base-apps-gitMUI/docs/readme.md

 You can also see my
-[Strawberry Perl](https://gitHub.com/phorton1/Strawberry) repository for an example of how to install a **Wx enabled** Perl Interpreter with the required *Perl Modules* in order to run gitUI directly from the source.
+[Strawberry Perl](https://gitHub.com/phorton1/Strawberry) repository for an example of how to install a **Wx enabled** Perl Interpreter with the required *Perl Modules* in order to run gitMUI directly from the source.

 ## License